ether/ep_webrtc/README.md

 ### Site-Wide

-There are site-wide settings in `settings.json` that determine whether audio or video are initially turned on or off for users who have not yet set their own preference, or altogether inaccessible:
+There are site-wide settings in `settings.json` that determine whether audio or video are initially turned on or off for users who have not yet set their own preference, or altogether unavailable:

     "ep_webrtc" : {
         "audio" : {